-The teacher education program at Berea College seeks to prepare teachers who will manifest the values and commitments, the understandings and knowledge, and the skills and abilities necessary to cultivate the disposition of judicious inquiry in themselves and in their students.
+The teacher education department at Berea College seeks to prepare teachers who will manifest the values and commitments, the understandings and knowledge, and the skills and abilities necessary to cultivate the disposition of judicious inquiry in themselves and in their students.
 We believe that it is teachers’ values and commitments which direct their work with students in the classroom.
 We seek evidence in all prospective teachers of the following commitments, and we seek to nurture and extend these commitments through every facet of their preparation:

 - Teachers should be committed to the value of all individuals as unique, responsible, and worthy human beings.